-Mekong Memories: Time for reflection
+Indochine II Sails the Mekong River: Cruise Ship Review

 Next day, away from the city, we found peace again at Ta Prohm.
 This 12th century temple is merging back into the surrounding jungle, with trees growing through its stones.
 If it feels like a movie set, that’s no surprise – Tomb Raider was filmed here.
 Later we explored Angkor Thom and the Bayon Mountain temple, before returning to the modern charms of Indochine II.

 Each cabin on the 206ft-long Vietnamese-built ship has a private balcony, separate bathroom and loo, and plenty of storage, though few drawers.
 The sun deck, with hanging chairs and some double-width loungers, extends along to the lounge and bar, where sliding doors allow guests to take their drinks outside.
 Spiral wooden steps – there is no lift – wind down to the upper passenger deck, then to the main deck and restaurant.
-If you feel the need for a little extra pampering, masseuses work in the two-bed spa, offering 50-minute treatments including aromatherapy oil for $28 or less.
+If you feel the need for a little extra pampering, masseuses work in the two-bed spa, offering 50-minute treatments including aromatherapy oils.

 To reach our first port of Kampong Chhnang, Cambodia, we had to cross Tonlé Sap, one of the largest freshwater lakes in southeast Asia.
 During the June-to-November monsoon season, this increases its area fourfold to 4,000 square miles, deepening from little more than three feet to as much as 45.

-Indochine II, like the four other CroisiEurope ships on the Mekong, operates between August and April.
+Indochine II, like the four other CroisiEurope ships on the Mekong river, operates between August and April.
 On our voyage, Tonlé Sap was more like a sea as we sailed past floating villages.
 Hundreds of people live in these collections of ramshackle homes built on bamboo rafts, the colourful houses joined to each other and the shore.
 Some children go to school here, but there is no rubbish collection or sewerage system – all waste is dumped in the river.

 From Kampong Chhnang, an excursion along dusty roads took us to a village to meet the remarkable Mr Ry.
 This 67-year-old still climbs palm trees to harvest the fruit for palm sugar and wine.
 He stores it in huge pots until he can get the best price.

-After reboarding Indochine II we headed on to Phnom Penh at the confluence with the Mekong as it makes its 2,700-mile journey from the Himalayas through six countries to a 15,000 square mile delta on the South China Sea.
+After re-boarding Indochine II we headed on to Phnom Penh along the Mekong.
+The Mekong river stretches a 2,700-mile journey from the Himalayas through six countries to a 15,000 square mile delta on the South China Sea.

 Another day, another tuk-tuk, as we set out on a tour of local landmarks including the Royal Palace and National Museum.
 Phnom Penh is also home to a chilling genocide museum inside the former S-21 prison where Pol Pot’s Khmer Rouge tortured, interrogated and executed prisoners.
 Of 14,000 people who entered, only seven survived.
 Bodies were buried in the notorious Killing Fields, where even now new bones surface in the scorched earth.

-Note: Editor’s Note: This post was originally published in December 2017 and has been updated for accuracy and comprehensiveness.